 How to Find a Stud in the Ceiling (With & Without a Stud Finder)

-We’re going to cover how to find the studs in your home without a stud finder, and we’ll explain how the stud finder works if you want to use one to make the task a little easier.
+We’ll cover how to find the studs in your home without a stud finder, and we’ll explain how the stud finder works if you want to use one to make the task a little easier.

 Finding a Ceiling Joist

-There are two ways to find a ceiling joist after the drywall is up, with a stud finder or without one.
+There are two ways to find a ceiling joist after the drywall is up: with a stud finder or without one.